ds231/wine-quality-prediction/README.md

 ---
 ## Model Evaluation##
 Models are evaluated using:
-Accuracy
+1.Accuracy
-Precision
+2.Precision
-Recall
+3.Recall
-F1-Score
+4.F1-Score
-Confusion Matrix
+5.Confusion Matrix

 Each evaluation metric helps provide a deeper understanding of how the models perform across different aspects of prediction.